kyriakos-papadopoulos/Projects/README.md

   - **Spotipy**: For interacting with the Spotify Web API to search for tracks, manage playlists, and more.
   - **python-dotenv**: For loading environment variables from a `.env` file to securely manage API credentials.
   - **Re (Regular Expressions)**: For text processing and manipulating strings by pattern matching.
+  - **Praw**: For accessing and interacting with Reddit’s API to collect and analyze data.
+  - **Requests**: For sending HTTP requests and interacting with web services and APIs.
+  - **Pillow (PIL)**: For opening, manipulating, and saving image files in various formats.
+  - **BytesIO**: For handling binary data and working with in-memory streams.
+  - **Datetime**: For manipulating dates and times in Python.
+  - **OS**: For interacting with the operating system, including file and directory manipulation.
+  - **Hashlib**: For creating secure hash values (e.g., MD5, SHA-1) from data.
+  - **Time**: For time-related functions, such as pausing the execution of code or getting the current time.
 - **SQL**: For data acquisition.